 Summer Teaching Positions

-There are limited opportunities to teach in the summer and the department tries to divide these teaching opportunities equitably.
-Therefore, the number of times students can teach summers is limited to two.
+There are limited opportunities to teach in the summer, and the department tries to divide these teaching opportunities equitably.
+Therefore, students can teach for a maximum of two summers.
 This limit does not apply to the graduate teaching fellow.
-In addition, if we cannot fill summer positions with students who have taught fewer than two summer courses, then a student may be able to teach more than two summer semesters.
+If the department cannot fill summer positions with students who have taught fewer than two summer courses, then a student may be able to teach more than two summer semesters.

 Graduate Teaching Fellow